 Carnegie says the digital revolution that is sweeping the globe can help drive those transformations.
 Access to the internet unlocks ideas, provides education and generates wealth in a community.

 Her desire is to see those opportunities and this wealth more evenly distributed across the population – ideally with people using Google’s huge set of internet-based tools.
-She recently spoke with Alex Malley, chief executive of CPA Australia, about the need for leadership and innovation.
+She spoke with Alex Malley, former chief executive of CPA Australia, about the need for leadership and innovation.

 Alex Malley: Maile, tell me about this first job you had at the local fruit shop.